 The two developmental math courses are MTH 0313 Fundamentals of Math and MTH 0320 Intermediate Algebra.
 Students register for three hours of credit for these courses, but do not receive college level credit (this is designated by the 0 in the course number e.g., MTH 0313); therefore, there is no impact to the GPA.
 Grades for these courses are CR (credit) or NC (no credit).
-(Financial Aid does count these credit hours towards the total required for Scholarships, grants, etc.)
+(Financial Aid counts these credit hours towards the total required for Scholarships, grants, etc.) See table below for score and placement information.